 Your app is now running on your development site.
 As you develop your app, any changes made to your app’s code are reflected in real-time on your development site.

-1. Open the Dev Center and click your newly-created app.
+Open the Custom Apps page and click your newly-created app.

 We use the following packages for coding and designing our app’s dashboard page: